Can I monitor my staff for COVID – 19 symptoms?

 What is a Data Protection Impact Assessment (DPIA)?

 A DPIA is a legal requirement (under Article 35 of the GDPR) in any situation whereby the processing is likely to result in a ‘high risk to the rights and freedoms’ of individuals.
-As you will be collecting information about the health of your staff, this would be regarded as a high risk and a DPIA will be required.
+Collecting information about the health of your staff is seen as high risk, and require a DPIA.

 What’s the point of a Data Protection Impact Assessment (DPIA)?